 Tracking error within an ETF

-The TER of ETFs is typically lower than other types of funds; this is one of the reasons MoneyFarm uses ETFs in portfolios.
-By ensuring costs or the TER is lower you ensure that the index is tracked more accurately.
+The tracking error of ETFs is typically lower than other types of funds; this is one of the reasons MoneyFarm uses ETFs to build investment portfolios.

-In some situations, a fund does not hold all of the securities that make up the index, this can cause tracking error to be higher.
-For example, a global bond index could be made of 2,000 bonds, not all of these are traded and an ETF might hold 200 or so of these, it is not an exact replication.
+In some situations, a fund does not hold all of the securities that make up the index, and this can cause tracking error to be higher.
+For example, a global bond index could be made of 2,000 bonds, but not all of these are traded.
+An ETF might hold 200 or so of these, and is not therefore an exact replication.
 The ETF would replicate the same exposure but not the exact composition of the index.
 There are a number of reasons why an ETF may not hold all securities: